 "Covered earnings" means your gross earnings, excluding any supplementary, sessional or overtime payments.

 The maximum monthly benefit payable is $5,325.

-In all cases, payments continue until you are no longer totally disabled, as defined in the plan, retire, reach age 65, or die — whichever comes first.
+Coverage ends: In all cases, payments end when you are considered no longer totally disabled as defined in the plan, retire, reach age 65, or die — whichever comes first.

 Two examples of monthly LTD benefit calculation